Every December, Hear it Said: Ullr! Ullr!

 We flock to Main Street to chant Ullr!
 Ullr! from under the horns of our Viking-esque costumes.
 Ullr!
 Ullr! we repeat stomping our bundled arms and legs as we wait curbside for this year’s mythology to roll down the street on flatbeds.
 Will we see the return of the Synchronized Waxing Team or the Lost Snow Mine and the Rabid Powder Seekers or the Train to Debauchery?
 Almost certainly there will be under-clothed, winter-dwellers jumping on skis from off the back of a truck parading down Main Street.
 Most definitely there will appear ridiculous plays on words like “Don’t Ask; Don’t Tele".

 When you Google Ullr, there’s the wiki stuff about Norse mythology with several spellings and references to a minor god, hardly mentioned in old literature.
 A god of winter, archery, the hunt, and several similarities to our Ullr: A great physical character, a multi-dimensional athlete, devotee of skis and snowshoes.
 Some legends say he taught everyone to ski.

-After Wikipedia comes our Ullr: Our ski-town mythology is No. 2 in Google.
+You will also find our ski-town mythology in Google.
 Every winter, you can hear parents tucking in their children at night, saying … Long, long ago, way back in the ’60s, our forebearers on this land longed for a winter festival to stave off the cabin fever, to show we can stay up past Happy Hour, and they created Ullr Fest.
 Across the white land, you could hear people cry Ullr!
 Ullr …

 ANNUAL MAJOR EVENTS:

 - Ski Area Opening Day

 - Breckenridge International Festival of the Arts